Hrithikd29/Healthify/README.md

-Healthify- Predicts users diseases based on symptoms
+Healthify- Predicts users diseases based on the symptoms